KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Recommendation: Found `jshint` in file `.gitignore`: Replace "jshint" by "eslint".
 6. Typo: Found `Magic Mirror` in file `MMM-PasadenaTransit.js`: Replace it with `MagicMirror²`.
 7. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+8. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-8. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+9. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-9. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+10. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-10. Deprecated: Found `require('request')` in file `pt_helper.js`: Replace it with built-in fetch.
+11. Deprecated: Found `require('request')` in file `pt_helper.js`: Replace it with built-in fetch.
-11. Recommendation: No ESLint configuration was found.
+12. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-pathtime by Comf0rTS1997](https://github.com/Comf0rTS1997/MMM-pathtime)